iqhive/runtime.link/Readme.md

 1. Full readable words for exported identifiers rather than abbreviations ie. `PutString` over `puts`.
 2. Acronyms as package names and/or as a suffix, rather than mixed use ie. `TheExampleAPI` over `TheAPIExample`.
-3. Explicit types that define data relationships rather than implicit use of primitives. `Customer CustomerID` over `Customer string`.
+3. Explicitly tagged types that define data relationships rather than implicit use of primitives. `Customer CustomerID` over `Customer string`.
 4. Don't stutter exported identifiers. `customer.Account` over `customer.Customer`.

 ## Contribution Guidance